wjtje/Trackless-sever/README.md

 At last your can run `npm run build` to compile the typescript code into normal javacript.
 And `npm start` to start the server.

+## Docker installation

+If setting up your own database is something you don't want to do, you can use the docker-compose.yml file.

+1. change the `changethis` password to something else

+2. Build the containers `docker-compose up -d`

+3. Your server it up and runnning on port 55565

+You can uncommand the port section in the mariadb service if you want access to the internal database.

 ## How to get started

 Take a look at the [wiki](https://github.com/wjtje/Trackless-server/wiki/How-to-get-started) to learn more.